Website icon Xpert.Digital

 • Quick and easy assembly

-• Stable strip foundation as collision protection
+• Stable strip foundation as impact protection

 • Installation of charging stations and inverters is possible at any time

-• Can even be used in the standard version for very high wind and snow loads (s k = 2.2 kN/m²)
+• Even in its standard version, it can be used for very high wind and snow loads (sk= 2.2 kN/m²).

-• Extra large and wide parking spaces and very easy parking thanks to W-shaped supports
+• Extra-large and wide parking spaces and very easy parking thanks to W-shaped supports

 • [Click here for more]